 When you apply you’ll need to provide a current passport or other valid travel identification.

-You need a page in your passport that’s blank on both sides for your visa.
+You need a blank page in your passport for your visa.
 Your passport should be valid for the whole of your stay in the UK.

 You’ll also need to provide a certified translation of any documents that are not in English or Welsh.

 Read the full list of supporting documents you can provide.